XiangShawnZhang/XiangShawnZhang.github.io/_pages/includes/pub.md

 <div class='paper-box-text' markdown="1">

 [Effects of indoor and outdoor temperatures on blood pressure and central hemodynamics in a wintertime longitudinal study of Chinese adults](https://journals.lww.com/jhypertension/abstract/2022/10000/effects_of_indoor_and_outdoor_temperatures_on.12.aspx?context=featuredarticles&collectionid=1) \\
-Talia J Sternbach, Sam Harper, Xiaoying Li et al. \\
+Talia J Sternbach, Sam Harper, Xiaoying Li, et al. \\
 Journal of Hypertension, 2022
 - 	Winter Home Heating and Cardiovascular Health Risks in Rural Elderly Populations in China